-The notes and descriptions of Zay help to understand the causes and the dynamics of this supposed “Trümmerstrom“.
-A Trümmerstrom or debris avalanche consists of large, rapidly moving rock masses with an almost liquid motion (see also this U.S.G.S. document for the dangers and classification of mass movements).
-The physics controlling the movement and propagation of this typ of dangerous mass wasting is still poorly understand, so every available information can help to improve the geological models.
+The notes and description of Zay help to understand the causes and the dynamics of this supposed “Trümmerstrom“.
+A Trümmerstrom – or debris avalanche – consists of large, rapidly moving rock masses with an almost liquid motion (see also this U.S.G.S. document for the dangers and classification of mass movements).

 Video.1.
 Spectacular video that documents the “flowing” of the debris avalanche (2,5 million cubic meters) of the Thurwieser in the Tyrolean Alps in September 2004.

 The Rossberg consists of a heterogenic succession of argillaceous layers, sandstone and 30m thick layers of conglomerate, inclined with 20 degrees in direction of the valley floor.
 Infiltrating water tends to wash out the fine sediments, destabilizing the entire succession.
 Water also reduces the friction between the various layers.
 This instable situation needed only a last trigger to cause a catastrophe.

 The winter 1805-1806 had experienced large amounts of snowfall and the summer 1806 was rainy (especially July and August).
 As noted by Zay also September 2, 1806 was a rainy day and in the morning new fissures opened.